 |What is ABLE Homeschooling?

-ABLE Homeschooling is a educational co-op for home schooled students pre-school - high school.
+ABLE Homeschooling is a educational co-op for home schooled students starting at age 2 and going through high school.
 Not only will ABLE students participate in classes that challenge their minds and strengthen their character, but they will also benefit from unique opportunities and long-lasting friendships.

 What makes ABLE different from the others?

 ABLE's focus is unique.
-Much of our curriculum is not taught at any other co-op!
+Much of our curriculum is not taught at any other local co-op!

 All of our classes equip students to be strong and influential witnesses for Christ!